Police corruption: Latvia

-Latvia began developing an anti-corruption policy in 1995, culminating in the Corruption Preventing and Combatting Bureau (KNAB – Korupcijas novēršanas un apkarošanas birojs) in 2002.
+Latvia began developing an anti-corruption policy in 1995, culminating in the Corruption Preventing and Combating Bureau (KNAB – Korupcijas novēršanas un apkarošanas birojs) in 2002.
 KNAB is a multi-purpose anti-corruption body whose functions include investigating corruption offences, controlling activities of public officials and education and training on corruption risk.
 This is the most common example of a single-body approach to anti-corruption policy, with similar bodies existing in Hong Kong (on which KNAB is based) and Australia.
 KNAB operates as a pre-trial investigation body, with authority to refer matters to the public prosecutor.
 It has a broad jurisdiction, though most of its cases involve bribery offences.
 In 2001, a high-profile corruption case emerged when the then Deputy Chief of the Economic Police was arrested for receiving a bribe in an attempt to prevent the investigation of a smuggling and tax evasion case.

 Latvia is a relatively new Member state of the European Union, having only joined in 2004.
 A recent survey found that people in new member state countries, especially Latvia, agree that bribery is the easiest way of obtaining certain public services than those in the original EU states.
 In 1998, a survey posed the following question to Latvian households: "A system whereby people could anonymously report instances of corruption would not be successful because corruption is a natural part of our lives and helps solve many problems".
 Only 37% of respondents disagreed with the statement.
 Additionally, Latvia has one of the lowest reporting rates for corruption in the EU, and most Latvians do not believe the government's anti-corruption efforts are likely to be successful.